shinesli/openwallet-rebase/README.md

-# Open Monero - a fully open sourced implementation of MyMonero backend
+# Openwallet-rebase - a fully open sourced implementation of Mywallet backend

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
 For this purpose,